Off-label Drug Use

 No matter who you are, we can help.
 Contact us anytime, day or night, for cancer-related information and support.
 Call us at 1-800-227-2345 or visit www.cancer.org.

 National Cancer Institute.
-Q&A: Off-Label Drugs.
-Accessed at www.cancer.gov/clinicaltrials/learningabout/approval-process-for-cancer-drugs/page5 on March 15, 2013.
+Off-Label Drug Use in Cancer Treatment.
+2014.
+Accessed at www.cancer.gov/cancertopics/druginfo/offlabeldrug on March 17, 2015.

 Peppercorn J, Burstein H, Miller FG, Winer E, Joffe S. Self-reported practices and attitudes of US oncologists regarding off-protocol therapy.
 J Clin Oncol.
 2008;26(36):5994-6000.